 and experience | out of area job search | eligibility | referrals | career services | follow up services

 How to get help:

 American Job Center say that you are interested in WIOA.

 - funded and approved training

 WIOA funds are limited.
 Even if you are eligible, training funds are not guaranteed.

 New funds may be issued each year.

-	Connecticut Department of Labor oversees WIOA and hosts a statewide advisory board which
+also hosts a statewide advisory board which

 is charged with ensuring that Connecticut has the talent to support economic growth through the